 Jesus was resurrected shortly after sunrise on Sunday morning, April

-calendar.]
+since Jesus was buried before the sunset Sabbath He was resurrected before sunrise.]
 The note that "it is the third day," together with other

 Scriptures confirms the Friday crucifixion and eliminates the possibility

 of a Wednesday or Thursday crucifixion.
 Jesus appeared to many during the